mnylc/mnylc.github.io/_posts/jobs/2017-08-15-DIGITAL-PROJECT-ARCHIVIST-SUNY-MARITIME-COLLEGE.markdown

 layout: post
 title:  "Digital Project Archivist - SUNY Maritime College"
 date:   2017-08-15
-excerpt: "The Stephen B. Luce Library of Maritime College seeks to hire a digital project archivist to oversee the digitization process in conjunction with a National Parks Service Maritime Heritage grant, "Telling the Stories of Sailors' Snug Harbor."
-The two year grant will allow the library to digitize at least 4,000..."
+excerpt: "The Stephen B. Luce Library of Maritime College seeks to hire a digital project archivist to oversee the digitization process in conjunction with a National Parks Service Maritime Heritage grant, \"Telling the Stories of Sailors' Snug Harbor.\" The two year grant will allow the library to digitize at least 4,000..."
 tag: job
 ---